-A prvalue expression $\underline{E}$ of type "pointer to member of $\underline{B1}$ of type $\underline{ev T D2}$ ", where $\underline{B}$ is a class type, can be converted to a prvalue of type "pointer to member of $\underline{DD1}$ of type $\underline{ev TB2}$ ", where $\underline{D}$ is a complete class derived (11.7) from $\underline{BD1}$ and $\underline{D2}$ are the same as or complete classes derived (11.7) from $\underline{B1}$ and $\underline{B2}$ , respectively.
+A prvalue expression $\underline{E}$ of type "pointer to member of B of type cv T", where B is a class type, can be converted to a prvalue of type "pointer to member of D of type cv $\underline{\underline{T}}\underline{\underline{U}}$ ", where D is a complete class derived (11.7) from B, and T is the same as or a complete class derived (11.7) from U.

-If either B1 or B2 is an inaccessible (11.8), ambiguous (6.5.2), or transitively virtual (11.7.2) base class (11.7.2) of D1 or D2 respectively, or a base class of a virtual base class of D, a program that necessitates this conversion is ill-formed.
+If either B or U is an inaccessible (11.8), ambiguous (6.5.2), or transitively virtual (11.7.2) base class (11.7.2) of D or T respectively, or a base class of a virtual base class of D, a program that necessitates this conversion is ill-formed.

-If class D1 does not contain the original member and is not a base class of the class containing the original member, the behavior is undefined.
+If class D does not contain the original membersubobject and is not a base class of the class containing the original membersubobject, the behavior is undefined.
 Otherwise, the result of the conversion refers to the same member as the pointer to member before the conversion took place, but it refers to the base class member as if it were a member of the derived class.
-The result refers to the member in D's instance of Binstance of B2 that is the member designated by E or is a base subobject thereof, as if it were a member of D1.
+The result refers to the member in D's instance of Binstance of U that is the member designated by E or is a base subobject thereof, as if it were a subobject of D.

-Since the result has type "pointer to member of D of type cv T", indirection through it with a D object is valid.
+Since the result has type "pointer to member of D of type ev T", indirection through it with a D object is valid.
 The result is the same as if indirecting through the pointer to member of B with the B subobject of D.